Bonus

 • Documented pull-requests (PR) are expected: details are expected to help to judge what the proposition improves/corrects,

-• for typos.
+• For typos.
 At least 5 corrections are expected to receive .5 points.
-The corrections should be gathered in a single PR.
+The corrections should be gathered in a single PR,

 • Each student can only get 1 point (maximum) through bonuses.